No. 6 Flying Training School RAF: No. 6 (Pilots) Advanced Flying Unit RAF

+No. 6 Flying Training School RAF

 The School reformed on 1 May 1970 at RAF Finningley, within No. 23 Group RAF as an Air Navigation School (ANS).
-This was an amalgamation of the Hawker Siddeley Dominie T.1 s of No. 1 ANS from RAF Stradishall and the Vickers Varsities of No. 2 ANS from RAF Gaydon along with the Airmen Aircrew Initial Training School RAF.
-Low-level Weapons Systems Officer (formerly known in the RAF as 'Navigators') training took place on the Jet Provost from August 1970, eventually using the T.5B variant which had extra fuel capacity in the form of wingtip tanks due to the extra fuel burn at low level.
+This was an amalgamation of the Hawker Siddeley Dominie T.1 s of No. 1 ANS from RAF Stradishall and the Vickers Varsities of No. 2 ANS from RAF Gaydon, along with the Airmen Aircrew Initial Training School RAF.
+In 1996 the Dominie squadron was re-designated as No. 55 Squadron RAF until the retirement of the Dominie in 2011.

+Low-level Weapons Systems Officer (at the time known in the RAF as 'Navigators') training took place on the Jet Provost from August 1970, eventually using the T.5B variant which had extra fuel capacity in the form of wingtip tanks due to the extra fuel burn at low level.
 This part of the school was known as the Low Level and Air Defence Training Squadron (LLADTS).
 Scottish Aviation Bulldogs were added from January 1976 with Short Tucanos joining later.

-During the 1960s and 1970s all the RAF's Colleges and Flying Training Schools had their own Jet Provost aerobatics team.
+During the 1960s and 1970s each of the RAF's Colleges and Flying Training Schools had their own Jet Provost aerobatics team.
 One of the less known and publicised display teams was flown by 6 FTS.
 They flew a team for five seasons between 1962 and 1966 and it was unofficially christened the "Cocks O'the North".

 On 14 August 1993, the LLADTS made its final farewell to the Jet Provost in the navigation training role when four aircraft staged a "dying swan" formation over the airfield.

 6 FTS also played host to the Multi-engine Training Squadron (METS) and was responsible for Operational Navigation training of all RAF multi-engine pilots, using twin-turboprop Handley Page Jetstream T1 aircraft.
 METS was granted the No. 45 (R) Squadron number plate in June 1992 before leaving 6 FTS and moving to 3 FTS at RAF Cranwell in October 1995.
+During April 1995, the Tucano element moved to RAF Topcliffe.

 The school was disbanded on 31 March 1996 with the closure of RAF Finningley.